 The Bodhisatta was once an elephant.
-He lived in the Himalayas and a herd of eighty thousand elephants followed him as their leader.
+He lived in the Himalayas and a herd of eighty thousand followed him as their leader.
 But whenever he asked other elephants to deliver wild fruit to his blind mother, they always ate it themselves.
 So he left the herd with his mother and went to live in a cave where he could care for her full-time.

 One day the Bodhisatta heard a man crying in the forest and went to help.
 He said he’d been lost for seven days, so the Bodhisatta told him to climb on his back, and he carried him out of the forest where he could find his way back to the city.

 At that time, the king’s state elephant had died and the king made an announcement to his subjects that they should inform him if they knew of any elephant fit for a king.
-Once the forester was back home, he told the king about the magnificent white elephant that had saved him and said he could lead the king’s mahouts to capture it.
+The forester told the king about the magnificent white elephant that had saved him and said he could lead the king’s mahouts to capture it.

 The king sent the forester with a large group of men and they found the Bodhisatta feeding in a lake.
-Though he had the strength to defeat an entire army he chose to neither fight nor flee so as to not damage his virtue.
+Though he had the strength to defeat an entire army, the Bodhisatta chose to neither fight nor flee so as to not damage his virtue.
 He was seized and led down to the city where the king had decorated the streets and prepared a special stable.
 The Bodhisatta was offered all manner of fine food, but he refused to eat, declaring, “Without my mother, I will eat nothing.”
 The king was moved by this devotion and set the Bodhisatta free.
 He walked back home and continued to care for his mother.